wacncontent/CustomizeTool/addCommentOutput/articles/scheduler/scheduler-high-availability-reliability.md

 If the target endpoint for your Azure Scheduler job remains unreachable, Azure Scheduler falls back to the alternate error-handling endpoint after following its retry policy.
 If an alternate error-handling endpoint is configured, Azure Scheduler invokes it.
 With an alternate endpoint, your own jobs are highly available in the face of failure.

-As an example, in the diagram below, Azure Scheduler follows its retry policy to hit a New York web service.
+As an example, in the diagram below, Azure Scheduler follows its retry policy to hit a Beijing web service.
 After the retries fail, it checks if there's an alternate.
 It then goes ahead and starts making requests to the alternate with the same retry policy.

 ![][2]